 The Reg Erhardt Library's policies support safe, equitable and accessible services for the SAIT community.

-Library patrons are expected to observe all SAIT rules and guidelines, as well as follow instructions from library staff or SAIT security.
+Library patrons are expected to observe all SAIT rules and guidelines and follow instructions from library staff and SAIT security.
 The Library Code of Conduct supplements, but does not replace, SAIT's Code of Conduct.
 Failure to comply with these Codes or library policies may result in loss of library privileges and/or expulsion from the library.

 Reg Erhardt Library Code of Conduct

 - treat all users with respect and courtesy

 - provide friendly, efficient and expert service